Specification

 (run ./test/tests.exe))))

-• We in fact use dune shorthand for the above: replace executable with test and it makes an executable with the above alias to run tests:
+• There is even special shorthand for the above: replace executable with test and it makes an executable plus the above alias to run tests:

 (test